 Campus Visit Tips

 Your campus visit will be a big factor in helping choose the best college or university for you.
-The following tips will help you get the most out of your campus visits.
+The following campus visit tips will help you get the most out of your campus visits.

-Take notes.
 After you’ve visited a bunch of campuses, you may not remember the unique features of each one.
-After each campus visit, jot down a few notes about your initial impression, what you liked, and any concerns that came up.
+After each campus visit, jot down a few notes (or type them into your phone) about your initial impression.
+Note what you liked and any concerns that came up.
 When all of your campus visits are over, you will be able to review your notes and compare your options more objectively with a clear memory.